Umm-Al-Qura calendar

 Making dua 100 times a day sounds like a lot, but you can easily achieve this by reciting it alongside prayers, 10 times before and 10 times after each of the five prayers every day during the first 10 days.
 This will surely please Allah (SWT) and relinquish your sins.

-It is compulsory for Muslims to pray regularly as per the five pillars of Islam; however, in order to make the most of Dhul Hijjah, you need to make even more of a conscious effort to stick to your five daily prayers and pray even more often if possible.
-Spending as much time as you can in prayer will cement your bond with our Creator and allow you to draw closer to Him, making you a better Muslim and showing your divine devotion which will be rewarded by Him.
+To make the most of Dhul Hijjah, you need to make even more of a conscious effort to stick to your five daily prayers and pray even more often, if possible.
+Spending as much time as you can in prayer cement your bond with our Creator and allow you to draw closer to Him.

 Every Muslim is expected to complete the Hajj pilgrimage at least once in their life, so long as they are physically and financially able to do so.
 It is the fifth pillar of Islam which makes it compulsory for everyone.
 It’s a highly religious pilgrimage to Mecca during which Muslims retrace the steps of the great prophets and enter a state of purity to pray to Allah (SWT) and strengthen their bond with Him.

-The hajj takes place over the Day of Arafah, during which Muslims gather on the plain of Arafah and spend hours in constant prayer, begging Allah (SWT) for forgiveness on what is known as the Freedom from Fire day.
-On this day, Allah (SWT) descends to the low skies above the plain of Arafah and listens to what His subjects want.
-He grants mercy on all sins on this day.
-Due to the effort required to partake in Hajj, pilgrims do not fast.
+The Hajj takes place over the Day of Arafah, during which Muslims gather on the plain of Arafah and spend hours in constant prayer, begging Allah (SWT) for forgiveness on what is known as Freedom from Fire Day.

 Hajj also encompasses important rituals such as stoning the devil and performing Tawaf, all of which show complete submission to Allah (SWT) and dedication to His cause, for which you will be rewarded.

 Charity is embedded deep into Islam, and all charitable acts (except those performed with Riba (interest) money) are rewarded.
-Although this is the case, there are certain times of the year where good deeds are more rewarded than others, with the first 10 days of Dhul Hijjah being the most rewarded of all days in the year.
+There are certain times of the year when good deeds are more rewarded than others, with the first 10 days of Dhul Hijjah being the most rewarded of all days in the year.

 “There are no days during which the righteous action is so pleasing to Allah than these days” - Al-Bukhari

-During the first 10 days, it is recommended that in order to benefit from the increased blessings, you engage in more good deeds.
-Many Muslims choose to donate to our 10 Blessed Days appeal during which charitable donations are automated over the first 10 days, ensuring maximum blessings and rewards.
+Many Muslims choose to donate to our 10 Blessed Days appeal, during which charitable donations are automated over the first 10 days, ensuring maximum blessings and rewards.

 Give to UK Islamic Mission